sadienordstrand/faceplace-marketbook/README.md

 **If you already have Python,** it spends a couple of minutes installing what it needs and downloading the Chromium browser for itself, about 150 MB, then opens the search window.
-Every time after that it starts in a second or two.
+Every time after that, it'll start up in a second or two.

 **If you don't have Python,** it says so and shows you where to get it.
-Python is the language this app is written in — it's free, made by a non-profit, and safe to install.
-It's the only thing you need that can't live in this folder.
 Install it using the instructions below, then double-click the Start file again.